AananditKanwar/AananditKanwar/README.md

 CSE Student And Tech Enthusiast
 -------------------------------

-I am a passionate coder with a penchant for problem solving.
-I am passionate about history of royalty and wars of the olden days.
-I have a passion of fiddling around and understanding how it work.
+I am a passionate coder with a penchant for problem solving, history of royalty and wars of the olden days.
+I like fiddling around and understanding how things work.
 I also like to keep myself up to date with trends of the automotive industry and motorsports.
 Alongside my hobbies, I am currently delving into the fascinating world of coding and hardware emulation.

 * 🌍  I'm based in Dharamshala, Himachal Pradesh, India
 * 🖥️  See my portfolio at [MyPortfolio](http://tech-abhivyakti-2-0-eight.vercel.app/#about)